Bo La Lot (Vietnamese Grilled Beef Wrapped in Betel Leaves)

 Bo Kho (Vietnamese Lemongrass Beef Shank Stew)

-Bo kho is Vietnam's answer to beef stew, born in the southern kitchens of Saigon where French colonial influence introduced slow-braised preparations and Vietnamese cooks adapted them with local aromatics.
-Beef shank and tendon are cut into large chunks and braised with lemongrass, star anise, cinnamon, and annatto oil - the annatto tinting the broth a vivid orange-red that distinguishes bo kho from darker Western stews.
+Bo kho is Vietnam's beef stew, born in the southern kitchens of Saigon where French colonial influence introduced slow-braised preparations and Vietnamese cooks adapted them with local aromatics.
+Beef shank and tendon are cut into large chunks and braised with lemongrass, star anise, cinnamon, and annatto oil - the annatto tinting the broth a vivid orange-red that sets bo kho apart from the darker tones of Western stews.
 Tomato paste and a spoonful of curry powder go in early, building a base that is simultaneously sweet, earthy, and warm.
 The stew simmers for two hours or more until the beef is fork-tender and the tendon has turned gelatinous, releasing its collagen into the broth and giving it a lip-coating richness.
-Carrots and daikon radish soften in the liquid during the final thirty minutes.
-Bo kho is eaten two ways - ladled over rice, or with a crusty baguette for dipping into the aromatic broth.
-Street vendors in Ho Chi Minh City serve it from dawn, when the morning air carries the scent of star anise from their simmering pots.
+Carrots and daikon radish soften in the liquid during the final thirty minutes, absorbing the concentrated aromatics as they cook.
+Bo kho is eaten two ways - ladled over steamed rice, or alongside a crusty baguette torn for dipping into the broth.
+Street vendors in Ho Chi Minh City serve it from dawn, when the morning air carries the scent of star anise from their simmering pots across the alleyways.

 Hanoi-Style Pho Bo (Vietnamese Northern Clear Beef Noodle Soup)